-Recent federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
+In 2022, new federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
 Ohio's legacy of manufacturing has made it a prime target for clean energy investment - the state has seen at least \$18.6 billion committed to clean manufacturing, creating 14,380 jobs for Ohioans.